From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback

 When providing demonstrations is not possible, humans can provide feedback in more flexible ways.
 One such scenario is partial feedback, where limitations in the control interface or a large action space make it challenging to provide complete demonstrations.
 We evaluated all methods on the TwoArm-Lift task, in which the teacher provides demonstrations to only one robot at a time.
 Another scenario is relative correction, where the teacher provides an action that is an improvement over the robot's current action but is not necessarily optimal.
 We tested this feedback type on four simulation tasks.

 \textbf{CLIC-Half and CLIC-Explicit effectively learn from partial feedback} The results are shown in Table \ref{tab:sim_exp_relative_partial}.
 Here, human actions consist of \textit{feedback dimensions} (where human feedback is provided) and \textit{non-feedback dimensions} (which may be suboptimal).
 While CLIC-Half maintains a high success rate, DP suffers from lower success rates and longer convergence times.
 This difference arises because the BC loss in DP attempts to imitate the entire teacher action, including suboptimal non-feedback dimensions.
-In contrast, CLIC-Half imitates a desired action space rather than a single action label.
+In contrast, CLIC-Half imitates a desired action set rather than a single action label.
 It focuses on improving actions on the feedback dimensions while leaving the non-feedback dimensions unconstrained.
-The same reasoning explains the results of CLIC-Explicit outperforming HG-DAgger.
+The same reasoning explains why CLIC-Explicit outperforms HG-DAgger.
 ADP matches CLIC-Half because partial feedback aligns with its assumption of linear corruption.
-On the other hand, CLIC-Circular's performance drops because its circular desired action space might not include the optimal action.
+On the other hand, CLIC-Circular's performance drops because its circular desired action set may fail to include the optimal action.